 - F. Entry into this archery-only hunt requires the completion of the steps identified in the ABA Application Process Requirements section on the ABA web site.
 These requirements include: passing an annual proficiency test, online application, paper application materials being received at the official ABA mailing address by June 30th, (or postmarked by June 23rd), and attending a mandatory hunter orientation session. - G. Hunters requesting clarification of any hunt rule may send an email to the official ABA email address.
 All official communication with the ABA must come through the official ABA email address.
 The email address is infoduluthhunt@gmail.com - H. Any hunter finding what they suspect is an illegal stand, or a stand they suspect is on public land after January 15th should send an email to the official ABA email address describing the date the stand was found, the DHA, GPS coordinates of the stand, a photo of the stand, Hunter ID #, stand tag #, and any other pertinent information.
 DO NOT take the stand down. - I. The following rules shall be followed: - 1.
 Baiting / Feeding of Deer.
 The Duluth City Council has passed an Ordinance banning the feeding of white-tailed deer within the Duluth City limits.
 This applies to homeowners, landowners, and hunters.
 Any person that is caught feeding deer within the Duluth City Limits at any time of the year may immediately become ineligible to participate in the Duluth Deer Hunt for two years.
-If the individual is already a participating ABA bowhunter, they may immediately lose their hunting privileges, and may be ineligible to apply for a minimum of two seasons.
+If the individual is already a participating ABA bowhunter, they will immediately lose their hunting privileges, and may be ineligible to apply for up to 40 years.
 All hunters are required to report any incidents of suspected deer baiting to the official ABA email address within 24 hours of observation.
 Failure to do so may result in the hunter observing the suspected deer baiting losing their privileges as well.
-Baiting/Feeding of deer is a zero tolerance issue!
-A conviction for baiting may result in up to a 40-year removal from the Duluth Deer Hunt. - 2.
-Parking.
-Hunters may not park in any area that might disturb the flow of traffic or damage public or private property. - 3.
-Off-highway Vehicles.
-The use of Off-highway vehicles is prohibited on public lands by Duluth City Ordinance. - 4.
-Cutting of Shooting Lanes.
-Hunters are required to be as discrete as possible when cutting vegetation for shooting lanes.
-No gasoline powered equipment may be used for cutting vegetation.
-On public lands, hunters may not prune woody vegetation larger than 3" diameter at ground level.
-On private lands, all trimming of shooting lanes must be discussed with the landowner in advance and done with the landowner's knowledge and consent.
+Baiting/Feeding of deer is a zero-tolerance issue!
+A conviction for baiting may result in up to a 40-year removal from the Duluth Deer Hunt.